dragginzgame/mimic/README.md

           Memorable
 ```

+## 👋 Introduction

-👋 Hi, I'm @borovan and I LARP as a Rust developer.
+Hi, I'm @borovan and I LARP as a Rust developer.
 This is my ORM framework, originally designed for the web3 game [Dragginz](https://dragginz.io/) but we have decided to open source it to get help making it better, and also provide a tool for others to develop on the [Internet Computer](https://internetcomputer.org).

 ## 🚧 Work In Progress